sbernasek/flyqma/docs/source/start.rst

 The data stored in the ``layer.measurements`` attribute and ``measurements.hdf`` file reflect raw measurements of mean pixel fluorecence intensity for each identified cell contour.
 These measurements may then be subject to one or more processing operations such as:

   * Annotation: automated assignment of cell types to each contour
-  * Bleedthrough correction: correction for bleedthrough effects between fluorescence channels
+  * Bleedthrough correction: correction for fluorescence bleedthrough between reporters
-  * Cell selection: manual curation of layers or regions of layers to be included in the dataset, e.g. exclusion of overlapping layers
+  * Cell selection: manual exclusion of layers or regions of layers from the dataset

 The objects that perform these operations all behave in a similar manner.
 They are manually defined for each disc (see Jupyter notebooks for examples), but may then be saved for repeated use.
 When saved, each object creates its own subdirectory within the corresponding layer directory: